LennartAJansson/IntroCore/Docs/UsingUserSecrets.md

 ## Using User Secrets

-User Secrets lets you store sensitive configuration information in a protected location outside of your version control.
-The physical path for the file is "%appdata%\Microsoft\UserSecrets\" plus the value of the xml element UserSecretsId in your projectfile.
-Inside that folder there will be a file named secrets.json.
+User Secrets lets you store sensitive configuration information in a protected location outside of your version control and under your user profile.
+The physical path for the configuration file is "%appdata%\Microsoft\UserSecrets\" plus the value of the xml element UserSecretsId in your projectfile.
+Inside that folder there will be a file named secrets.json and it follows standard json configuration format.

 To enable the use of UserSecrets you start off by adding a reference to the extension Nuget for it.